alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-mutafayhiqun.md

 category: [fatwas,terminology]
 locale: en
 lang: en
-excerpt: "Who are the Mutafayhiqun?
+summary: "Who are the Mutafayhiqun?
 They are those given to ostentatious, braggart speech."
 group6: true
 note: true
 ---